xmos/lib_xtcp/doc/rst/lib_xtcp.rst

 a link local address (in the range 169.254/16) automatically using the Zeroconf IPV4LL protocol.

-To use dynamic address, the :c:func:`xtcp_uip` and :c:func:`xtcp_lwip` functions can be passed a structure with an IP address that is all zeros:
+To use dynamic address, the :c:func:`xtcp_lwip` function can be passed a structure with an IP address that is all zeros:

 .. code-block:: C